isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-prep-a-room-for-paint/index.md

 Old paint should be stripped entirely to create a smooth paint contact surface boosts surface stickiness ability.

-When stripping, its advisable to thin the walls/ceiling sufficiently to break paint molecular bond and hence ease the removal process the paint thinner should match the applied old paint (oil
-- based thinner should be used over oil
-- based paint and vice versa) Gently, strip the paint layer using a putty knife/ [a paint](https://www.amazon.com/Toughest
+When stripping, its advisable to thin the walls/ceiling sufficiently to break paint molecular bond and hence ease the removal process the paint thinner should match the applied old paint (oil-based thinner should be used over oil-based paint and vice versa) Gently, strip the paint layer using a putty knife/ [a paint](https://www.amazon.com/Toughest-Tools-Paint-Scraper-Remover/dp/B07XVBW45J/ref=sr_1_5?

-- Tools
-- Paint
-- Scraper
-- Remover/dp/B07XVBW45J/ref=sr_1_5?dchild=1&keywords=paint+scraper&qid=1610135050&sr=8
-- 5) scraper, be keen when running the scraper over the old paint to protect primary surface material from damage.
+dchild=1&keywords=paint+scraper&qid=1610135050&sr=8-5) scraper, be keen when running the scraper over the old paint to protect primary surface material from damage.

 Repeat the procedure until the entire paint is removed there should be minimal old paint traces on the surface.